zelmario/Big-hole/README.md

 2. Copy FTDC files to under directory diagnostic.data: `cp $SOMEWHERE/metrics.* ./diagnostic.data/`
 3. Run the script`./bighole.sh`

+Note: you need to do these steps every time you need to read new diagnostic data files

 The script will decode all the diagnostic data files (may takes some time, depending on your computer and how many metric files you want to process) and launch three docker containers:

 ```bash